robertarcaleanu/chatbot/README.md

 ### OpenAI API

-For this project, we are using the OpenAI API (free tier).
+For this project, we intent to use the OpenAI API (free tier).
 In this case, we can obtain the API key visiting [this](https://platform.openai.com/docs/overview) page.
 Be aware that the free tier might be limited.

+Due to the limitations with the free tier, `Llama-2-7B-Chat-GGML` has been used for this project, which is open-source and can be executed using the CPU.
+See [this](https://www.youtube.com/watch?v=yhECvKMu8kM&t=4s&ab_channel=1littlecoder) video for more details on the LLM implementation.

 ## Step-by-step develoment